Clearing, Depository and Settlement Dep. (CDS)

 Based on the Cash Settlement agreement that was signed with Palestine Monetary Authority (PMA) on 13/02/2013, the CDS started on 03/03/2013 processing the cash settlement between Settlement Banks on behalf of brokerage firms through the RTGS system (BURAQ) at the PMA.

 1. HSBC Bank Middle East, who participated in PEX as a custodian in 1999.

-This allowed foreign investors to sign a custody agreement which aims to authorize the Custodian to keep their securities under its custody, and not with the brokerage member firm (intermediary) through which the securities were purchased.
+This allows foreign investors or either locals to sign a custody agreement with a custodian which aims to authorize the Custodian to keep client's securities with the Custodian, and not with the brokerage member firm (intermediary) through which the securities were purchased for this client.

 To issue irredundant, unique identification number (consisting of 15 cells) by which the investors can execute all their transactions at the PEX and obtain all available services even if they hold multiple personal identification documents.